fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project4.md

 ## Grading--100 points

-* 5: source file exists with correct name in correct location
-* 5: source file compiles
-* 5: source file compiles without warnings
+* 10: source file compiles without warnings
-* 10: prompts to user match exactly
+* 10: use the command project4.exe program1.exe program2.exe
+* 10: program1.exe prints out `hello world` correctly
+* 20: program2.exe prints out the file header, optional header, and last section header correctly before attaching
-* 10: outputs to user match exactly
+* 10: project3.exe successfully attaches program1.exe to program2.exe and prints `attaching completed!`.
-* 5 points: the program stops collecting data when the user enters -99

-For each of 3 tests,

-* 5 points: hot temperatures are visualized correctly
-* 5 points: pleasant temperatures are visualized correctly
-* 5 points: cold temperatures are visualized correctly
-* 5 points: the average temperature is correct
+* 10: project3.exe updates all required fields in headers.
+* 30: program2.exe prints its updated file header, optional header, and last section header correctly.
+Don’t use existing API functions, and use the structures you defined, otherwise, 10 points off from your total score.

 ## Grading turnaround
 Scores will be uploaded to Canvas by next Tuesday.